suen/FileDrop/README.md

 Make sure you have python installed in your system, as there is a small python script used to transfer files between nodes.
 More specifically,

+Intall maven, if you do not have it in your system

+	# For debian-based distro

+	$ sudo apt-get install maven

 Install python and "requests" library

-	# For debian-based Linux distro only
+	# For debian-based distro only
 	# please adapt the following commands if you are using a different OS

 	$ sudo apt-get install python python-pip